joerivandervelde/VP-Onboarding-Doc/index.rst

 Contact the onboarding team
 --------

-For any questions on the onboarding process, in any state of readiness, please don’t hesitate to reach out to the onboarding team via `vp.onboarding@ejprd-project.eu <mailto:vp.onboarding@ejprd-project.eu>`_.
+For any questions on the onboarding process, in any state of readiness, please don’t hesitate to reach out to the onboarding team via `vp.onboarding@erdera-project.eu <mailto:vp.onboarding@erdera-project.eu>`_.

-In addition, issues related to this document can be quickly reported via `Github Issues <https://github.com/ejp-rd-vp/VP-Onboarding-Doc/issues>`_.
+In addition, issues related to this document can be quickly reported via `Github Issues <https://github.com/erdera/VP-Onboarding-Doc/issues>`_.